cahya-wirawan/SDC-LaneLines-P1/writeup.md

 - the pipeline create a straight line, not a curve
 - The shadow of a tree on the street can make a problem like in the challenge video
 - it creates only left line and right line, which is not always true (both lines could have the same direction)
+- all videos should be resized to the fix size

 ### 3. Suggest possible improvements to your pipeline